All-Ireland Hurling Final - all you need to know

 Subs: Darren Brennan, Conor Delaney, Cillian Buckley, Padraig Walsh, Darragh Corcoran, Alan Murphy, Cian Kenny, Timmy Clifford, Walter Walsh, Richie Hogan, Billy Drennan.

-Pundit's view (Neil McManus): "Logic points towards a very tight match and we know this Limerick team edge these encounters.
+Pundit's view (Neil McManus): "Logic points towards a very tight match and we know this Limerick team [tend to] edge these encounters.
 Kilkenny are stronger this year but this incredible Limerick team could have been chasing an unthinkable six-in-a-row had it not been for the controversial 2019 semi-final loss to Kilkenny.

 "The Limerick dominance will come to an end at some point, but everything would have to go right for Kilkenny for it to end this Sunday.